mariam138/sea-conquest/README.md

                 break
     `

     Using the **breakpoint()** debugging function and print statements in my code, it seemed that the **ship.ship_coords** was actually referring to the computer's ship coordinates, and not the player's ship coordinates.
 This was why the board was not always updated with an **'X'**.
-To fix this, I
+To fix this, I made sure that the player_board itself was accessed directly:

+        `if comp_guess in player_coords:
+        print("The computer has made a hit!")
+        player_board[comp_row_guess][comp_col_guess] = "X"
+        `
+    This allowed the player board to be updated when the computer made a hit.

 ## Deployment